 g Faculty of Health Studies, University of Bradford, Bradford, United Kingdom

+h Wolfson Centre for Applied Health Research, Bradford, United Kingdom

 Abstract

 The fourth industrial revolution is based on cyber-physical systems and the connectivity of devices.
 It is currently unclear what the consequences are for patient safety as existing digital health technologies become ubiquitous with increasing pace and interact in unforeseen ways.
-In this paper, we describe the output from a workshop focused on identifying the patient-safety challenges associated with emerging digital health technologies.
-We discuss the challenges identified in the workshop and present recommendations to address the patient-safety concerns posed by them.
+In this paper, we describe the output from a workshop focused on identifying the patient safety challenges associated with emerging digital health technologies.
+We discuss the challenges identified in the workshop and present recommendations to address the patient safety concerns posed by them.
 A key implication of considering the challenges and opportunities for Patient Safety Informatics is the interdisciplinary contribution required to study digital health technologies within their embedded context.
 The principles underlying our recommendations are those of proactive and systems approaches that relate the social, technical and regulatory facets underpinning patient safety informatics theory and practice.

 Keywords: